kanbanyte/sepb/assessments/test_report.md

 As a result, the focus of the tests will revolve around the new functionalities.

 The tested items span multiple components of the system:
-* Camera which captures images of the workspace, including:
+* The camera which captures images of the workspace, including:
 	* Mounting the camera on a T-slot bar of the working space using 3D-printed components.
 	* Apply camera settings (saturation levels, flip mode, brightness, etc.) to provide images that can be optimally processed by the AI models.
 	* Establish connection to the camera from the computer controlling the cobot.
-* AI models used to detect the presence of various types of objects for pickup This includes:
+* AI models used to detect the presence of various types of objects for pickup, including:
-	* Model to detect positions of chips
+	* Model to detect positions of chips.
-	* Model to detect positions of cases
+	* Model to detect positions of cases.
-	* Model to detect position of trays and classify them into 3 categories: Full, Empty and Partially Full
+	* Model to detect position of trays and classify them into 3 categories: Full, Empty, and Partially Full.
 * Cobot movement controller, which includes the following components:
 	* Action server to control the cobot by sending trajectories to the joints and gripper.
 	* Action client to send movement requests to the server and keep the cobot operating in a loop.